organisciak/dissertation/document/3_typology.md

 Below is a list of primary motivators seen in @organisciak_why_2010, but also paralleled and supported by the similar broad view social study published by @kraut_building_2011.

 -   **Money and extrinsic reward**.
-    Paying crowds is the most reliable
+    Paying people is the most reliable
     approach for collecting contributions, and is an option in the absence of other motivators or where certainty is required.
     However,